46P/Wirtanen: Discovery

-46P/Wirtanen was discovered photographically on January 17, 1948, by the American astronomer Carl A. Wirtanen.
+46P/Wirtanen was discovered photographically on 17 January 1948, by the American astronomer Carl A. Wirtanen.
 The plate was exposed on January 15 during a stellar proper motion survey for the Lick Observatory.
 Due to a limited number of initial observations, it took more than a year to recognize this object as a short-period comet.

 Perihelion passages

 The July 2013 perihelion passage was not favorable, only reaching a magnitude of 14.7.
 Between January 23 and September 26 of 2013, the comet had an elongation less than 20 degrees from the Sun.

-On 16 December 2018 the comet passed 0.07746 AU from Earth, marking one of the 10 closest comet flybys of Earth in 70 years.
+On 16 December 2018, the comet passed 0.07746 AU from Earth, marking one of the 10 closest comet flybys of Earth in the last 70 years.
 The comet reached an estimated magnitude of 3.9, making this pass the brightest one predicted, and the brightest close approach for the next 20 years.
 The comet experienced six outbursts, with the comet brightening by −0.2 to −1.6 magnitudes.

 The 2018 close approach, combined with Wirtanen's brightness provides an opportunity to study a potential future spacecraft mission target in detail.
 A worldwide observing campaign was organized to capitalize on the favorable circumstances of the 2018 apparition.

 Path of 46P across the sky during 2018.
 Its size shown is inversely proportional to its distance.